-As employers continue to make preparations and pursue building upgrades that allow company employees to return to offices, the focus is on indoor air quality.
+As employers continue to make preparations and pursue building upgrades that allow employees to return to in-person work in office buildings across the nation, the focus is on indoor air quality.
 And it’s not just the HVAC industry that thinks so.
 Late last year, the Occupational Safety and Health Administration (OSHA) released a one-page guidance on how to ensure good ventilation in the workplace.
 The safety alert was in response to concerns about protecting against the spread of COVID-19 in office, building and workplace settings.

 OSHA’s recommendations include basic workplace courtesies such as encouraging employees to stay home when sick and enforcing the proper PPE.
 In addition, OSHA honed in on the role HVAC systems play in creating healthy indoor environments.
 Find out what their guidance suggests for office air ventilation, filtration and air quality.

 When it comes to the building’s actual HVAC system, OSHA recommends making sure all systems are fully functional.
 Considering the amount of time spent away from the office, HVAC systems may require maintenance or updates before returning.

 OSHA also recommends that business owners, facility owners and employers work with HVAC professionals to ensure a complete check-up.
 It might be easy to assume you can complete the basic system checks required, but it’s always better to leave it to the experts.
 Especially considering the nuances of building HVAC multi-systems and the critical need to optimize indoor air quality.
 To guarantee the best ventilation, filtration and healthiest airflow possible, it’s smarter to defer to contractors.